vjammi/datastructures/src/main/java/ds/patterns/complexity/complexity.md

 Data Structures: HashSet / Visited array to detect a cycle

 ### Dijkastra's Algorithm
-Used to find the shortest path from one node to every other node in the graph.
+Used to find the shortest path from one listNode to every other listNode in the graph.
 Time:  E Log V,
 Data Structures:
 A Heap/Priority Queue.
 We will be looking at the edge of min weight.